 The individual outlet's page shows this outlet's detailed information.
-See Detailed Information on Outlet Pages (on page 118).
+See Detailed Information on Outlet Pages.

-► To control power:
+➤ To control power:

 On outlet-switching capable models, you can control power on the individual outlet page using power control buttons just like the main Outlets page.
 You must have the Switch Outlet permission to perform outlet-switching operations.